Leo-Expose/EVM/README.md

 ## Usage

+1. Connect the Arduino to the PC and update the correct port in the Python code
-1. Start the Python script by executing `run.cmd`.
+2. .
+Start the Python script by executing `run.cmd`.
-2. The script will initialize and start counting votes as buttons are pressed.
+3. The script will initialize and start counting votes as buttons are pressed.
-3. Access the live voting results via the Flask web server.
+4. Access the live results using the flask webpage (experimental feature, untested)

 ## Notes